Curbside Organics Waste Collection

 We also know that layering food and yard waste in collection carts is an effective way to reduce odours that attract animals.

-Bear-resistant carts will be available for a one-time cost of $239.00 to residents that do not have a suitable secure storage location for their cart.
+Bear-resistant carts are available for a one-time cost of $239.00 to residents that do not have a suitable secure storage location for their cart.
 Call 250-427-9660 to inquire.

 If we have not already addressed your question in our FAQs, please ask us below!